 According to IDC, the Internet of things will change everything and be “a new construct in the information and communications technology world.”
 IDC put the Internet of things technology and services spending at $4.8 trillion in 2012 and expects the market to be $8.9 trillion in 2020 and have a compound annual growth rate of 7.9 percent.
 Wow!

-Thank you again for a brilliant interview, this is the start of something massive and we are super exited to be a part of it.
+Thank you again for a brilliant interview, this is the start of something massive and we are super excited to be a part of it.

-Follow our blog and @davranetworks on twitter for more great blog posts like this one.
+Follow @Davra_IoT on Twitter for more great blog posts like this one.